 - My name is Johnny Candidate.
 I only came to this fair for 2 positions and one is position X at your company.
 The job description mentioned you are looking for a Comp Sci major.
 I have a Comp Sci minor and a Mechanical Engineering degree.
 Can you tell me what you think about these degrees for this position?

 - My name is Suzy Candidate.
 Thanks for coming out to our school, we really appreciate you taking the time out of your day to visit us.
 I only came to this fair to meet with 2 companies and two specific jobs.
 One of them is job X with your company.
 I have a cover letter and a resume I would like to leave with you, but I just have one question.
 I studied the job description for job X, can you clarify what is meant by . . . .

 - I assume that 98% of the folks are going to waste my time.
 Just don’t waste too much of it.
 Keep it short.
 There are 4 other folks waiting to talk with ME.
 Play nice, don’t be a ball hog.
 If you can’t do it in 2 min, you won’t do it in 5 or 10.

 - Avoid showing up to the career fair during the last half hour.
 Recruiters are taking down their booths and thinking about getting the heck out of Dodge.
 Long drives home or maybe even flights are on my agenda.
-They don’t want to talk with someone that put things off to the last minute.
+They don’t want to talk with someone who put things off until the last-minute.

-- That evening I get a follow up email saying how much they appreciated meeting ME, and reinforce why they are either great for the position or make an online intro to someone that will be a better fit.
+- That evening I get a follow-up email saying how much they appreciated meeting ME and reinforce why they are either great for the position or make an online intro to someone who will be a better fit.
 Think about your first great date and getting the text later in the evening.
 The simple one that said “had a great time tonight”.
 Ahhh, Warm and fuzzy. http://www.hrnasty.com/thank-you-letters-email/

 See you at the after party,